astropy/astropy-integration-testing/README.md

-Integration testing for the astropy ecosystem
+Integration testing for the Astropy ecosystem
 =============================================

-This repository is a work in progress to develop a way to do integration testing across the astropy ecosystem to ensure that the core and coordinated packages work well together.
+This repository is a way to do integration testing across the Astropy ecosystem to ensure that the core and coordinated packages work well together.

-For now, you can test the latest astropy release with the latest coordinated package releases (along with a few third-party packages that depend heavily on astropy).
-Pre-releases are used if available.
-To run the tests, run:

-    $ tox

-or you can even run all environments in parallel with e.g.:

-    $ tox --parallel 16
+The tests here only do basic testings for those packages on Linux.
+Individual packages should still do the due diligence to test against dev and/or pre-release versions of `astropy` on their own to be sure.

+To run these tests on GitHub Action as a maintainer of this repo:

+1. Goto Actions tab.
+2. Select `astropy_rc_basic` job.
+3. Click "Run workflow" dropdown and then the green "Run workflow" button.
+4. A new run should kick off after a few seconds.
+Monitor the logs of this run.